 Most people are aware of the harmful effects that the sun’s ultraviolet (UV) rays can have on the skin.
 But did you know that they can do just as much damage to your eyes?

-According to Shannon Bligdon, OD, an optometrist at Mass Eye and Ear, sunglasses are more than a favorite summer accessory – they are often the first line of defense for your eyes against the sun’s harmful rays.
+According to optometrist Shannon Bligdon, OD,* sunglasses are more than a favorite summer accessory – they are often the first line of defense for your eyes against the sun’s harmful rays.

 Wear Them Early and Often — And Set a Good Example for Your Kids